Turn on block at first sight

 Next to Configuration settings, choose Edit.

 Change one or more of the following settings:

 - Set Turn on cloud-delivered protection to No or Not configured.

 - Set Cloud-delivered protection level to Not configured.

-- Clear the Defender Cloud Extended Timeout In Seconds box.
+- Clear the check box for Defender Cloud Extended Timeout In Seconds.

 Review and save your settings.

 Turn off block at first sight with Group Policy